Have you ever heard of a strange-sounding tax called FUTA? All employers need to know about this funky acronym because they need to pay it.

 As mentioned before, only employers pay FUTA tax.
 Do not withhold anything from employee wages for this tax.

 While most employers must pay FUTA tax, not all do.
-You must pay FUTA tax if:
+You must pay FUTA tax for 2019 if:

 How much is FUTA tax?

 The FUTA tax rate is 6%.
 Federal unemployment tax only applies to the first $7,000 you pay to each employee in a calendar year.
 This $7,000 threshold is called the wage base.
 Stop paying FUTA taxes on an employee’s wages once you pay the employee more than $7,000 in a year.